bsdlabs/community/guidelines.md

   * **Examples**: BSDCon, Other Conferences, Project Birthday, Events, Meetings, Hackathons, etc. 3 days before, 1 day before, a few hours before.

+**Recurring: Open Source Project Spotlight**

+Pick an [Open Source Project on Twitter](https://twitter.com/i/lists/1340730882705874944)** that exists in FreeBSD Ports and showcase them in a tweet.

+ * Include @project in the tweet.
+ * Include a link to the Projects FreshPorts page.
+ * Use a couple of relevent hashtags.
+ * Do this once a month/week.
+ * Ask the FreeBSD Community for their project picks.

+**Recurring: FreeBSD / Open Source Contributor Spotlight**

+Pick an [FreeBSD / Open Source Person](https://twitter.com/i/lists/81179014) and showcase their contributions in a tweet.

+ * Include @person in the tweet, and/or the teams or things they work on.
+ * Include a link to their profile page or website.
+ * Ask the FreeBSD Community for their contributor picks.
+ * You could also ask the person for some info theyde like to share (Direct Message if open or Email)

+**Recurring: Run a Poll**

+Pick a topic or theme and run a Twitter poll.
+Do this once a week/month.
+Provides an opportunity for the community to get involved, discussion issues, and us an opportunity to repeat and share content (poll reminders, replies, etc)

+Tips:

+  * Pick 'good' topics.
+This isn't easy but shouldn' discourage you.
+Discuss ideas with the team for refinement/improvement.
+  * Run the poll for the full 7 days
+  * Try to keep questions and options as 'objective' as possible.
+  * Middle ground (neutral) options feel useful, but humans are too good at hedging.
+Avoid them if you can.

+**Recurring: This <period> in FreeBSD**

+Summarise some of the most salient changes, updates or wins of the last week or month in FreeBSD.
+This might be stuff we've individually posted about already, but might also include other news and updates that we've seen or heard about.

 ## Tips

  * Use images in your tweets whenever possible.
 Examples: Company or Product logos, screenshots, etc.